Grow Guide for Boxwood Plants

 Perfect Plants offers two kinds of boxwoods.
-The Japanese boxwood (Buxus microphylla var. japonica) can get 5-6 feet high with a similar spread and can be grown in USDA zones 5-9.
-It has small, inconspicuous flowers that are creamy white.
+The Japanese boxwood (Buxus microphylla var. japonica) can get 5-6 feet high with a similar spread and can be grown in United States department of agriculture plant hardiness zones 5-9.
+We think these are the best boxwoods for hedges from their uniform height and width.
+This tall boxwood hedge plant has small, inconspicuous flowers that are creamy white.

 Wintergreen boxwood (B. microphylla var. koreana ‘Wintergreen’) is a smaller version that normally doesn’t get more than 2-4 feet tall.
-Wintergreen boxwood is more cold hardy than the Japanese cultivar, and can be grown in Zones 4-9.
-Wintergreen is better at keeping its dark green color all winter, too.
+Wintergreen boxwood is more cold hardy than the Japanese cultivar, and can be grown in USDA Zones 4-9.
+Wintergreen is better at keeping its dark green color all winter too, even through the cold weather.
 The flowers of wintergreen boxwood are yellowish green, but, like the Korean variety, inconspicuous and of little interest.
 (Wintergreen boxwood is listed by some authorities as B. sinica var. insularis ‘Wintergreen’.

-Whichever boxwood you choose, follow a few simple guidelines and you can expect success.
+Whichever slow growing boxwood shrub you choose, follow a few simple guidelines and you can expect success.

 Used as foundation plantings around the house, boxwoods would be happiest on the north side, and forced to suffer the most direct sun on the south side.

 Three to four weeks after planting, cut the boxwoods back by about a third to a half of their height to encourage bushy branching.
-Don’t fertilize the first season after planting, but every year after that apply a balanced, all purpose fertilizer such as 10-10-10 early in spring and again in early summer.
+Don’t fertilize the first season after planting, but every year after that apply a balanced, all purpose fertilizer such as 10-10-10 early in spring and again in early summer at the top of the root ball.
 Follow label directions.

-Cut out dead, misshapen, and crossed branches as they appear.
-Beginning in the second growing season, you should shear your boxwoods two or three times per year.
 For a formal, box-shaped or contoured hedge or foundation planting, you should prune in early spring and again as necessary throughout the growing season.
-Don’t wait too long between prunings as this will result in some branches growing too tall and shading out lower foliage.
-Each year, cut new growth back by about one-third to one-half until the desired height of the hedge is reached.
+Don’t wait too long between prunings as this will result in some branches growing too tall and shading out lower green foliage.
+Each year, cut new growth back by about one-third to one-half until the desired boxwood height of the hedge is reached.

 When the shrubs are at the desired height, use a hedge trimmer to create the straight edges or contoured surfaces you desire.
 For box type hedges, you can use string between wooden stakes to mark where the trimmer should shear.
 Release your inner artist to control the trimmer for contoured hedges.